bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 ## Hardware

-There are a large number of properties of the underlying hardware that we can query.
+There is a large number of properties of the underlying hardware that you can query.

-We'll start with processor information:
+You can start with processor information:

 {% qna %}
 Q: vendor names of processors